pioneers/PieCentral/README.md

 ### Development Quickstart
 1. Install Required Software:
     * Install the latest [NodeJS](https://nodejs.org/en/)
-    * Once npm is installed, install electron: `sudo npm install -g electron-prebuilt`
+    * Once npm is installed, install electron: `sudo npm install -g electron`
 1. Get code and dependencies
     * Pull the latest code: `git clone https://github.com/pioneers/dawn`.
+    * Get the submodules: `git submodule update  --init --recursive`
     * This should create a `dawn` directory wherever you typed this command.
 Enter the dawn directory: `cd dawn`.
     * Install dependencies with npm: `npm install`. **Remember to do this step whenever you pull changes!**
 1. Start developing (assuming you are in the `dawn` directory):